In this page, we’re going to walk you through a step-by-step process of How to Fill in Tech Packs.

-One of the most crucial steps to getting your clothing manufactured correctly is to provide manufacturers with detailed spec sheets (also known as tech packs).
+One of the most crucial steps to getting your clothing manufactured correctly is to provide manufacturers with detailed blueprints to each style in your collection; these are known as tech packs.
 Without this information, our network of manufacturers and suppliers can’t assess how much fabric your production will consume, how much materials your production will need, what dyeing will be required or what printing techniques would best suit your designs, or know how long it will take to produce just one garment.

 Everything will impact your production costs so its essential to provide as much detail as possible at the beginning of your enquiry in order to receive a more realistic production cost – nobody likes surprises!

-To download ours, simply click – spec sheets – to automagically download them now.
+To download ours, simply click – tech packs – to automagically download them now.

-How to Fill in Spec Sheets: The Spec Sheets
+How to Fill in Tech Packs: The Tech Pack

-To get things started, lets have a look at our spec sheets.
-Below is an image of our spec sheets with all of the information that CMAB, the manufacturers, and our suppliers require.
+To get things started, lets have a look at our tech packs.
+Below is an image of our tech pack with all of the information that CMAB, the manufacturers, and our suppliers require.
 Notice all the tabs along the bottom?